yast/yast-network/doc/autoinstallation.md

 ## Network Configuration Overview

 There are two different aspects of the network configuration that we should bear in mind when trying to understand how AutoYaST sets up the network.
-The first is *which configuration* is going the use and the second is *when it gets applied*.
+The first is *which configuration* is going to be used and the second is *when it gets applied*.

 - Which configuration?